IPAC Canada Webinars and Roadshows

 Heather received her B.Sc. in Biology from the University of Waterloo and her M.Sc. in Microbiology and Immunology from the University of British Columbia.
 She has completed Masters-level courses in statistics and epidemiology through McMaster.
 She holds a certificate in Infection Prevention and Control from University of British Columbia, achieved her CIC in 2011.
 Heather is an appointed member of the editorial Board of the Canadian Journal of Infection Control.
 She has worked as a microbiological technician in private industry and in research laboratories.
 Heather previously worked in infection control at Baycrest Centre in Toronto, Public Health Ontario and St. Joseph’s Health Centre in Toronto.
 She is currently the Manager of Infection Control at Mackenzie Health in Richmond Hill.

-Made possible through the generous support of
+The CPE webinar was possible through the generous support of